deanna-stover/coursesCNU/2021/engl350spring2021/grant.md

 ## General Overview

 Over the next several weeks, we will be working on writing a grant that proposes a digital humanities project.
-You are not responsible for *completing* the project, but you are responsible for a proposal and several components that flesh out the project (i.e. a Grant Narrative, Environmental Scan, Budget, CV or Resume, and a Bibliography).
+You are not responsible for *completing* the project, but you are responsible for an abstract and several components that flesh out the project (i.e. a Grant Narrative, Environmental Scan, Budget, CV or Resume, and a Bibliography).
 Grants are a huge part of the digital humanities field, and being able to know what goes into a grant will be helpful in many other fields as well.
 Plus, this is a time for creativity!
 This is about what *you* want to develop within the field of DH!

 If you choose, you can work in teams of two for this project.